ZanderThannhauser/zebu/README.md

     higher precedence than the lookahead token: reduce, otherwise shift.)
- - Something to let you insert custom C code into the tokenizer to change which token the tokenizer reports detecting, an application for this would be to get Zebu to differeate bewteen C variable usage and a `typedef`-ed type usage.
+ - Something to let you insert custom C code into the tokenizer to change which token the tokenizer reports detecting, an application for this would be to get Zebu to differentiate bewteen C variable usage and a `typedef`-ed type usage.